springer13/hptt/README.md

     * Explicitly vectorized kernels for (AVX and ARM)
 * Support float, double, complex and double complex data types

+HPTT now also offers C- and Python-interfaces (see below).

 # Requirements